This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your healthcare provider will insert a speculum in your vagina.
 A speculum is an instrument that holds the vagina open so your provider can see your cervix.
 The provider will place a colposcope near the opening to your vagina.
 A colposcope has a magnifying lens that helps your provider see your cervix better.
 The provider will apply a liquid to your cervix.
 The liquid helps your provider see abnormal areas more clearly.
 You may feel burning or tingling when the liquid is applied.

 - If abnormal areas are seen, your healthcare provider may place a numbing medicine on your cervix.
-He or she will take samples of tissue from your cervix (a biopsy).
+He or she will take a biopsy (samples) of tissue from your cervix.
 The samples can be sent to a lab and tested for cancer or infection.
 You may feel pain or cramping when the sample is taken.
 Your healthcare provider may place medicine on your cervix to control bleeding.

 Risks of a colposcopy: